lance-lh/learning-c-plusplus/README.md

 Now we fix the compilation problem, but now the linking still has some issues.
 We first build **Engine** project, it generates **Engine.lib** file because we already set its property as **Static library (.lib)**.
 Then we should right click the **Game** project and add reference into it.
 Then the error message is gone.

 If we clean the solution, and build Game.
 The result will look like this : first build Engine and then build Game.
 Because engine is actually required for game to work since we've added it as a reference and since we are linking against it.

+#### Templates
+> template does not exist until we call it
+>
+> the compiler writes code for you based on the rules that you've given it and based on the usage of that functional class or anything like that

+Here is a specific explanation of [templates](http://www.cplusplus.com/doc/oldtutorial/templates/).

 ***
 ### 2018-12-28